Spyware007/FlipVerse/README.md

 <br>

-● Converting ownership authenticity and product warranty cards into decaying NFTs.<br>
+● Converting ownership authenticity and product warranty cards into decaying NFTs.📉<br>
-● For instance, allow brands and retailers to introduce an NFT for each of their products, which allows customers to receive the physical product along with a digital version of it.<br>
+● For instance, allow brands and retailers to introduce an NFT for each of their products, which allows customers to receive the physical product along with a digital version of it.🚀<br>
-● Customers can then use the digital NFT to verify the authenticity of their product, prove their ownership of their product, and transfer ownership of them upon resale.<br>
+● Customers can then use the digital NFT to verify the authenticity of their product, prove their ownership of their product, and transfer ownership of them upon resale.🎯<br>
-● The brand/retailer should also be able to tie the digital NFT to its warranty program, allowing owners to trackrepairs and replacements to the original item.<br>
+● The brand/retailer should also be able to tie the digital NFT to its warranty program, allowing owners to trackrepairs and replacements to the original item.🤩<br>
-● Decay the NFT once the warranty is over.<br>
+● Decay the NFT once the warranty is over.🥸<br>
-● WE used the Polygon blockchain to deploy our solution and demo the final product as a web prototype<br>
+● WE used the Polygon blockchain to deploy our solution and demo the final product as a web prototype🔗<br>

 ---